5 minute read

 Here is a simple example of how NER works.

-After processing the text, NER tools categorize important words into several categories.
+After processing the text, NER tools categorise important words into several categories.

-Depending on your goal, you can take advantage of simple NER tools with pre-defined categories or "teach" a program to recognize the entities you need through ML.
+Depending on your goal, you can use simple NER tools with pre-defined categories or "teach" a program to recognise the entities you need through ML.

-The NER model needs to know how to detect a word (London) or a string of words (e.g., The United Kingdom) and figure out that it belongs to the "location" category.
+The NER model needs to know how to detect a word (London) or a string of words (e.g., The United Kingdom) and determine whether it belongs to the "location" category.

 The user can create entity categories according to their needs and then tag words and phrases to help the program learn how to identify the required entities.